VPN service

 3.4 Client routing

-• VPN is a Layer 3 Tunnel (tun) via UDP on the default port 1194.
+• VPN is a Layer 3 Tunnel (tun) via UDP on the default port 1194 with fallback on TCP port 443.

 • failover indiscriminatly, regardless of connectivity or daemon load.